St John Philby: Arabist

 In late 1915, Percy Cox recruited Philby as head of the finance branch of the British administration in Baghdad.
 The position included fixing compensation for property and business owners.
-The mission was to organise the Arab Revolt against the Ottoman Turks and to protect the oil fields near Basra and the Shatt al Arab, which were a source of fuel for the Royal Navy.
+The mission was to organise the Arab Revolt against the Ottoman Turks and to protect the oil fields in Abadan and the Shatt al Arab, which were a source of fuel for the Royal Navy.
 The revolt was organised with the promise of creating a unified Arab state, or Arab federation, from Aleppo, Syria, to Aden, Yemen.
 Gertrude Bell was his first controller and taught him the finer arts of espionage.
 In 1916 he became Revenue Commissioner for the British Occupied Territories.